Schedule for English 146 (W 2023)

 If the worksheet cannot be finished during class, teams are expected to collaborate on finishing it outside class.

-Due on This Date: Solo Assignment 3 — Datasheet for Your Dataset
+Due on by time of class on this date: Solo Assignment 3 — Datasheet Report for Your Dataset

 Each member of a team individually creates a “datasheet” for their team’s chosen dataset.
 Use this Datasheet for Dataset Template. as a model.
 (Choose only one dataset to report on if the team is working with a combination of more than one.)
 For the rationale and examples of datasheets, see Timnit Gebru et al., “Datasheets for Datasets” (2019).
 Grading Rubric